temporalio/temporal/docs/worker-versioning.md

 sure to query reachability for the parent/previous workflow's Task Queue as well.

 ## Planned Improvements
-Worker Versioning is currently in Pre-Release (alpha) stage.
-We continue to improve this feature before the public release.
-Here are some improvements planned for the coming months:
+Worker Versioning is currently in Early Release (https://docs.temporal.io/evaluate/release-stages).
+We continue to improve this feature before public preview.

-- [TBD]
+Here are some likely improvements and behavior changes being considered for public preview:

+- Allow workflow queries on closed workflows to run on newer builds.
+- Ways to more gradually redirect workflows
+- Ability to apply redirect rules from unversioned task queues.
+This may help users first onboarding to worker versioning
+- Default continued-as-new workflows to run on later builds rather than pegging them to the build of the previous workflow.
+- Docs, API improvements, polish.
+- More integration with Temporal UI.
+- Improvements for multi-region namespaces.
+- Improvements and fixes based on your feedback.
+Please reach out!

 ## Migration Notes
 ### Migrating from Unversioned Task Queue